adriennebrady/TrackIt/README.md

 ### Running Angular in another terminal
 * In another terminal for the front end
 * cd Trackit
+* npm install
 * ng serve
+   * If this fails to load from SecurityError, try running:
+    * set-ExecutionPolicy RemoteSigned -Scope CurrentUser

 Open browser to http://localhost:4200/, success!